-Your standard headshot is an 8x10 black and white photo which you can pay several hundred dollars for, but I've know plenty of people (especially beginning stunt people) who just find someone with a good digital camera.
+Your standard headshot is an 8x10 photo (traditionally black and white, but color is now preferred) which you can pay several hundred dollars for, but I've know plenty of people (especially beginning stunt people) who just find someone with a good digital camera.
 You can get reprints of these at several locations throughout LA.
 You're gonna need a lot of them.

 Your resume lists your experience, skills, and basic stats - height, weight, hair and eye color, union and agency affiliation (if any), and contact info.
 You can find plenty of examples online.
 Here's mine.
 Again, don't lie.
 Most folks in this town know who worked on what, and lying can get you into more trouble than you think.